newfs/gobotany-app/README.md

     heroku run bin/import-images.sh
     heroku run bin/import-dkey.sh

+Prepare Solr by first generating your Solr schema:

+    ./run-django.sh build_solr_schema > schema.xml

-Prepare Solr by visiting the Heroku web site, navigating to your app's configuration, selecting the addon "Websolr", then choosing the section "Advanced Configuration", finally and pasting in the contents of the file ``solr/schema.xml`` from your gobotany-deploy checkout.
+Once this file exists, you can visit the Heroku web site, navigate to your app's configuration, select the addon "Websolr", choose the section "Advanced Configuration", and paste in the contents of ``schema.xml`` that you just created.
 Once the schema is installed (give it a few minutes to make sure the change has the chance to propagate to WebSolr's servers), you can build the Solr index and thereby activate the Go Botany site's search field:

     heroku run django-admin.py rebuild_index --noinput